Samalayuca Dune Fields: Name origin

 The field and the desert gets its name from the town of Samalayuca, Chihuahua.
 There are historic springs in the area, which accounts for the location of the town.
-The town is adjacent to the dramatic high dunes that lies some 52 km directly south of Ciudad Juárez just east of Mexico Federal Highway 45.
-These high dunes are formed by the prevailing winds from the northwest dropping sands in the lee of Cerro de Samalayuca (Samalayuca Mountain), which lies close to Samalayuca village.
+The town is adjacent to the dramatic high dunes that lie some 52 km directly south of Ciudad Juárez just east of Mexican Federal Highway 45.
+These high dunes are formed by the prevailing winds from the northwest dropping sands in the lee of Cerro de Samalayuca (Samalayuca Peak), which lies close to Samalayuca village.

 Location

-The most dramatic portion of the Samalayuca dune fields lie east and west of Mexican Federal Highway 45 and the parallel Mexican Railway in an area 30 to 60 miles south of Juarez.
-This major north south highway and railroad, between Ciudad Juarez and the city of Chihuahua crosses through this dune area, and low dunes are visible for many kilometers on each side of the highway.
+The most dramatic portion of the Samalayuca dune fields lie east and west of Mexican Federal Highway 45 and the parallel Mexican Railway in an area 30 to 60 miles south of Juárez.
+This major north-south highway and railroad, between Ciudad Juárez and the city of Chihuahua crosses through this dune area, and low dunes are visible for many kilometers on each side of the highway.

-The dramatic high dunes that exist close to the village of Samalayuca may be seen in the distance from Federal Highway 45.
+The dramatic high dunes that exist close to the village of Samalayuca may be seen in the distance from Mexican Federal Highway 45.
 These dune fields are formed by the prevailing wind from the northwest dropping sand particles in the lee of the Sierra Samalayuca (Samalayuca Mountains).

-Besides the high dunes appearing in the area of the village of Samalayuca, the dune fields lie in several other areas of the Samalayuca desert to the southwest and southeast of Ciudad Juarez.
+Besides the high dunes appearing in the area of the village of Samalayuca, the dune fields lie in several other areas of the Samalayuca desert to the southwest and southeast of Ciudad Juárez.
 A lesser known part of the Salamayuca dune field extends to the west from Samalayuca into the area southwest from Ciudad Juárez.
-This area (lying west of Mexico Federal Highway 45) is larger than the more dramatic high dune area near Samalayuca, and comprise the bulk of the Samalayuca desert area.
-These dune fields extend to the north where they lie across the (now abandoned) right of way of the defunct Mexico North Western Railway (Compañía del Ferrocarril Nor-Oeste de México) and extend into the Chihuahua municipality of Ascension.
-Smaller dune fields also extends to the east from the town of Salamayuca, into the municipality of Guadalupe.
+This area (lying west of Mexican Federal Highway 45) is larger than the more dramatic high dune area near Samalayuca and comprises the bulk of the Samalayuca desert area.
+These dune fields extend to the north where they lie across the (now abandoned) right-of-way of the defunct Mexico North Western Railway and extend into the municipality of Ascension.
+Smaller dune fields also extends to the east from the town of Salamayuca and into the municipality of Guadalupe.